zer2/fantasy-basketball-optimizer/about/turnovers.md

 Punting or soft-punting turnovers is about as beneficial as punting other categories.
 With this evidence, there is no reason to treat it differently.

 It should be noted that this test does not cover the third argument because all player statistics are known beforehand.
 There remains the possibility that in a real league, with some uncertainty about how players are going to perform, the best-positioned drafters will have a significant advantage in general.
-If having this advantage is necessary, then there might still be good reason to down-weight turnovers.
+If having this advantage is necessary, then there might still be good reason to down-weight turnovers

 ## Takeaways